-Alternatively, if you have the bucks for it, take a scheduled or chartered small plane from Entebbe to Kidepo airstrip near Apoka.
+Alternatively, if you have the bucks for it, take a scheduled fly-in or chartered small aircraft from Entebbe to Kidepo airstrip near Apoka.
 Check with your operator to find the best times to take the flight.

 The best accommodation facility in Kidepo National Park is the idyllic Apoka Safari Lodge.
 The pioneer luxury safari getaway is located on a picturesque kopje overlooking the Narus valley in the southwestern sector of the park.
 The lodge has a relaxed classic safari feel, quietly providing a peaceful and private wildlife experience from the privacy of your veranda.